Preparing dancers for a career in professional dance performance

 The New Zealand School of Dance is internationally recognized as producing versatile and employable dancers, skilled in classical ballet and contemporary dance.
 The School’s unique training develops qualities that meet the needs of the dance profession while extending the boundaries of the art form.

-Applications for entry in 2024 open on Monday, 12 June.
+Applications for entry in 2024 have now closed.

 The School provides a two or three-year intensive training programme: